lostinkyoto/akilsbuildsite/src/pages/posts/blogposts/Where to begin a redesign?.md

 Some kind of build to iterate off of.
 Put it online.

 ## solution c: workshop tools..
-This is a thing I saw in an Adam Savage video where he says when he doesn't know what to build he
+This is a thing I saw in an Adam Savage video where he says when he doesn't know what to build he builds things for his workshop.
+What's that version of this?
+Tools for coding?
+Tools for web development?
+Components maybe?
+Individual pages?

+## solution d: define something else definable..
+When I don't know what I want to build I decide either what I'm going to build it with or how I'm going to build it.

+#### Material:
+Frameworks maybe? or html elements? or implement the same thing with different programming languages?

+#### Build Process:
+Maybe conversion from Figma?
+Or some other medium?